WHY SHOP FOR SAREES AT UTSAV?

 There was a time when a davani collection could only be found in south India, since they were practically unknown elsewhere and even in south India, were only worn on ceremonial and religious occasions.
 In recent times, however, the langa davani saree has become quite trendy and is now worn across India.
 Designers have come up with new, high-end varieties of this traditional outfit while Bollywood movies with a focus on southern cultures have increasingly showcased the authentic styles.
 Thus, women everywhere are seen wearing a langa voni, for parties and special events as well as for ceremonies.
 It becomes a fun way to deviate from the expected ethnic fashions while still being quite fashionable and incorporating a traditional element.

 Langa voni sets should be accessorized according to the occasion and the look one wishes to achieve.
 For religious and cultural events, going for gold jewelry would be the most appropriate.
 The classic look emphasizes simplicity and this can be achieved by sticking to subtle but beautiful gold pendants, earrings and glass bangles.
 However the newer, more modern and ornate varieties can be dressed up according to the designs and colors on the saree.
-A stone work half-saree can be matched up with stone studded necklaces and dangling earrings.
+A stone work half-half saree can be matched up with stone studded necklaces and dangling earrings.
 Such a look would be appropriate for a party, where a more westernized, glamorous vibe is expected.
 At the same time even traditional jewelry like colorful Meenakari necklace sets can add beauty to the outfit without looking out of place.
 The color of the Meenakari necklace design can be matched to the langa voni designs for a put-together wedding or party look.